-Large accelerated filer Accelerated filer
+Large accelerated filer

+□

+Accelerated filer

+□

+Non-accelerated filer

+⋈

-Non-accelerated filer X Smaller reporting company X
+Smaller reporting company

+⋈

-Emerging growth company X
+Emerging growth company ⋈

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆
+Yes ⊠ No □

-As of November 15, 2021, 34,500,000 Class A ordinary shares, par value \$0.0001 per share, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding.
+As of May 17, 2022, 34,500,000 Class A ordinary shares, par value \$0.0001 per share, and 8,625,000 Class B ordinary shares, par value \$0.0001 per share, were issued and outstanding.

-ROSS ACQUISITION CORP II Form 10-Q For the period from January 19, 2021 (inception) through September 30, 2021 Table of Contents
+ROSS ACQUISITION CORP II Form 10-Q For The Three Months Ended March 31, 2022 Table of Contents